Crowfoot

 It's always been a mystery to me, but I've always wondered why Joel Isowitz's back cover woodcutting illustration reflected four people when the recording line-up was DaSheille and Jaeger.
 I'm sure someone out there will have the answer.

-'Dry Your Eyes' was actually a remake of a track DeShiell had written for Harvey Mandel's 1969 "Games Guitar Play" LP.
-DeSheill handled vocals on the original and the two arrangements are very similar.
-Perhaps not quite as acid-tinged as the Mandel version, the Crownfoot version has a smoother, more polished feel.
+"Dry Your Eyes" was actually a remake of a track DaShiell had written for Harvey Mandel's 1969 "Games Guitar Play" LP.
+DaShiell handled vocals on the original and the two arrangements are very similar.
+Perhaps not quite as acid-tinged as the Mandel version, the Crowfoot version has a smoother, more polished feel.
 Regardless with a flowing, lysergic edge, a great melody and some sweet harmonies, it was my favorite performance.
-This was another one where my only complaint was the song was too short, fading out just as DeSheill's guitar solo was starting to pick up speed.
+This was another one where my only complaint was the song was too short, fading out just as DaShiell's guitar solo was starting to pick up speed.

 Dancing Lady (Russell